This guide assumes you know what Urbit is. If not, check out my post on that.

 Urbit can be a little intimidating when you first get started because it's completely new and we don't have an existing mental model of how it works.

-But, here's what you need to know in order to get a urbit planet or star (sometimes called a point).
+But, here's what you need to know in order to get a urbit planet or star (sometimes called an urbit id).

 Step 1: Get an Ethereum address

-Ownership of Urbit points is tracked on the Ethereum blockchain.
+Ownership of Urbit ids are tracked on the Ethereum blockchain.
 That is the only thing Urbit uses Ethereum for.
 That means the owner of an Urbit point is whoever owns the Ethereum address where that point resides.

 Ethereum addresses are generated by wallets.
 You will need to get an Ethereum wallet.